ashutoshxhq/webkodes-server/README.md

 Here is a slide explaining the workflow of webkodes.
 * Developer pushes the code
 * Webkodes detects the push
-* Webkodes does configeration on the code
+* Webkodes does configuration on the code
 * Webkodes deploys the code to the required server

 <img src="3.png" width="1000"/>